-So, if your offset account is a transaction account, you can still have your salary paid into that account.
+So, if yours is a transaction account, you can still have your salary paid into that account.
 You can withdraw cash from an ATM and spend your money in any way you wish.
-However, whilst there is money in the offset account, you are still saving interest on your home loan.
+However, whilst there is money in the account, you are still saving interest on your home loan.

-You are still free to use the cash in your offset account, however.
-Although, a reduced balance in your offset account will result in saving less money in interest on your home loan.
+You are still free to use the cash in your offset account.
+Although, a reduced balance in it will result in saving less money in interest on your home loan.

 How Does an Offset Account Work?

 An offset account works to save you money.
 It is an attractive feature of some home loans, although not all home loans.
-Allowing a mortgage broker to find you a great home loan deal with an offset account is the best way to find one of these rare gems!
+Allowing a mortgage broker to find you a great home loan deal with the feature is the best way to find one of these rare gems!

-When you finalise your home loan deal and secure an offset account, get ready for some superb savings!
-Use the offset account any way you like.
-You can use the offset account as a long-term savings pot that you continually add to.
+When you finalise your home loan deal and secure the account, get ready for some superb savings!
+You can use it as a long-term savings pot that you continually add to.
 The more cash you save in the account, the higher the interest savings on your home loan!

-Or, you can use the offset account as an everyday transaction account.
-Pay your salary into the offset account every month and use the account for everyday transactions.
+Or, you can use the account as an everyday transaction account.
+Pay your salary into it every month and use the account for everyday transactions.

 Your monthly home loan repayments are made up of principal repayment and interest repayment.
 The principal repayment amount is the money you have directly borrowed from the lender to buy your new home.
 The interest amount is the interest your lender is charging you in return for borrowing the principal amount.

-When interest is calculated on your home loan balance, the offset account balance is deducted first.
-So, if you owe $400,000 on your home loan and have $80,000 in an offset account, you will only be charged interest on $320,000.
+When interest is calculated on your home loan balance, the offset balance is deducted first.
+So, if you owe $400,000 on your home loan and have $80,000 in the account, you will only be charged interest on $320,000.
 You could save a vast amount of money over the lifespan of your mortgage!